dluy/2017-10-3-notebook-demo-repo/README.md

 ### links

 We just built a seet page in this repo.
-It's called [newbie] (newbie.md).
+It's called [newbie](newbie.md).